-Gaming away the leadership gap has been added to your bookmarks.
+Gaming away the leadership gap has been saved

 How can video games help organizations develop better leaders?
 Cary Harr and Roxanne Splitt discuss how games, or simulations, encourage employees to examine their unconscious biases and internalize behaviors to become more inclusive leaders.